portfedh/portfedh/README.md

 - 🔭 I’m currently working on:
     - A dashboard for managing investments using python and grafana.
-    - Automating financial reports to analyse companies using a value investing approach.
+    - Automating financial reports to analyze companies using a value investing approach.

 - 🌱 My current learning plan is: